-London is a great city that supplies me with plenty of topics to cover.
+London is a great city to photograph, supplying me with plenty of topics.
 No way to be bored here.
-One of its features is that you can find some interesting buildings strewn all across the city.
-It is a quite common situation to find some by a surprise, in some neighborhood where one wouldn't expect it.
-Such as the other way when I was walking in Holloway and the Graduate Centre of the London Metropolitan University appeared.
-This gave me an idea to focus another of London Walks articles on the modern architecture.
-Let's start with residential structures, and move to offices later.
+One of its features is that you can find some exciting buildings strewn all across the city.
+It is pretty common to find some by surprise in some neighbourhoods where one wouldn't expect it.
+Such as the other way when I was walking in Holloway, and the Graduate Centre of the London Metropolitan University appeared.
+This gave me an idea to focus another week of my London Walks on modern architecture.
+Let's start with residential structures and move to offices later.

 A bunch of interesting housing can be find in the south part of the Borough of Islington.